the erosive process that reduces the size of glaciers

 Continental Drift=The theory that horizontal movement of the earth's surface causes slow, relative movements of the continents toward or away from one another.

-the relatively shallow (up to 200 meters) seabed surrounding a continent
+the relatively shallow seabed surrounding a continent

 Carbonate platform=An extensive accumulation of limestone such as the Florida Keys and the Bahamas, formed on a continental shelf in warm regions where sediment does not muddy the water and reef-building organisms thrive.